HL7/VhDir/README.md

 ### Local continuous builds

-These are tow batch files that perform the complete build:
+These are network batch files that perform the complete build:

 1. `build.bat`  (Windows)